 - Managing water resources and adapting to climate change

 Managing water resources and adapting to climate change

 Supporting sustainable agriculture and rural development

 Supporting the NGO network

 The Kingdom of Cambodia, a country in Southeast Asia, has a population of about 15.8 million, with about 80% living in rural areas.
 The country is experiencing particularly dynamic economic growth: over the last two decades, this has varied around the 8% mark, one of the highest rates in the world.
 This momentum has been accompanied by a significant reduction in the level of poverty, which fell from 45% to 17% between 2004 and 2012.

-Cambodia has opted for a resolutely open economic policy, integrated into the global economy.
-Yet the fundamentals of growth remain fragile: infrastructure (transport, water, electricity) is not sufficiently developed, the economy is not sufficiently diversified.
-The country does, however, have potential with high added value: tourism, the textile industry and agribusiness.
+Cambodia has opted for a resolutely open economic policy, one of integration into the world economy.
+But the foundations on which this growth are built remain fragile: infrastructures (transport, water, electricity) are not extensive enough and the economy not sufficiently diversified.
+The country nevertheless has high value-added potential: tourism, the textile and agrifood industries.